Mel Martínez: Campaign reporting violation

 In August 2006, the Martínez campaign acknowledged that the 2004 campaign had been under review by the Federal Election Commission for more than a year.
 Following the 2004 election, Martínez originally reported that his $12-million campaign had about $115,000 in debt, according to FEC documents.
 But a revision showed his campaign instead owed $685,000 in election expenses.
 The campaign spent about $300,000 in accounting and attorney's fees related to the 2004 campaign.
-On October 28, 2008, Republican Sen. Mel Martínez agreed to pay $99,000 in fines for his campaign's failure to comply with federal election laws, including its acceptance of excess contributions, records show.
-An FEC audit found Martínez's campaign accepted a total of $313,235 in contributions that exceeded limits from 186 donors.
-The fine was agreed to by the FEC on Sep 10 and was posted a month later in its database.
+On October 28, 2008, Martínez agreed to pay $99,000 in fines for his campaign's failure to comply with federal election laws.
+This included its acceptance of excess contributions.
+An audit by the FEC found Martínez's campaign accepted $313,235 in contributions, exceeding limits from 186 donors.

 The organization Citizens for Responsibility and Ethics in Washington (CREW) filed a complaint with the Federal Election Commission (FEC) in August 2006 that alleged Martínez illegally accepted more than $60,000 from the Bacardi beverage company in the campaign.
 CREW alleged Bacardi violated the Federal Election Campaign Act (FECA) and FEC regulations by soliciting contributions from a list of the corporation's vendors for these campaigns, and by using corporate funds to pay for food and beverages at campaign events held in the company's corporate headquarters on May 11, 2004.
 An amended complaint by CREW in October 2006 alleged similar behavior by Bacardi for Democratic Senator Bill Nelson's 2006 re-election campaign.
 In April 2007, the FEC notified CREW it had reviewed the allegations against Bacardi, the Martínez campaign and the Nelson campaign, found no reason to believe any of the alleged violations occurred, and closed the matter.